7-Point SCRA Requirements for Lenders

 Servicemembers are not automatically protected from judgments and garnishments; they must show that their service materially affects their ability to pay.
 If servicemembers can show this, which is not usually a high bar, courts may stay or vacate judgments against them.

-Servicemembers and their dependents cannot be evicted while the servicemembers are on active duty, but they would have to go to court to ask for those protections.
-Some high-rent properties are excluded; in those cases, courts may lower the rent obligation during the period of active duty.
+Servicemembers and their dependents cannot be evicted while on active duty, but they would have to go to court to ask for those protections.
+Some high-rent properties are excluded; in those cases, courts may lower the rent obligation during active duty.

 Lenders cannot retaliate against borrowers who inform them of their right to SCRA protections.
-Lenders also cannot refuse to extend credit, sell insurance, change the terms of the credit agreement or unfairly mar servicemembers’ credit reports.
+They can also not refuse to extend credit, sell insurance, change the credit agreement terms, or unfairly mar servicemembers’ credit reports.

-Lenders should also note that when they determine the statute of limitations on certain actions, they should extend the period by the time that the servicemember is on active duty.
+Lenders should also note that when determining the statute of limitations on specific actions, they should extend the period by the time the servicemember is on active duty.

 6. Deferral of Payments

-In order to defer payments to lenders, servicemembers must apply for this deferral while they are on active duty or within 180 days after they come off of active duty, and they must show that their service materially affected their ability to pay.
+To defer payments to lenders, servicemembers must apply while on active duty or within 180 days after they leave active duty and show that their service materially affected their ability to pay.

 7. SCRA Waivers

-Lenders can obtain waivers, but the rules for this are highly specific and lenders must follow them to the letter.
+Lenders can obtain waivers, but the rules are particular, and lenders must follow them to the letter.
 Waivers must be:

 • Signed during the servicemembers’ active service and not before they go into active service